bobheadxi/bobheadxi.github.io/_posts/2018-2-1-object-casting-in-javascript.md

 Let's ignore that wild SQL string there for today and look at that big bad list of parameters, most (actually, all) of which boil down to `this.thing = that.thing`.
 There are several endpoints that take the same parameters as well, where this whole list is copy and pasted.

-The fact that these parameter objects are passed into the various queries to do their thing meant that before I started on separating the SQL and database component of the server, I had to work out an effective and standardised way to pass this stuff around - some form of **object casting in Javascript** (which a reader pointed out should probably have been the title of this post to being with).
+The fact that these parameter objects are passed into the various queries to do their thing meant that before I started on separating the SQL and database component of the server, I had to work out an effective and standardised way to pass this stuff around - some form of **object casting in JavaScript** (which a reader pointed out should probably have been the title of this post to being with).

 # Solution